 Tips for getting a cheap hotel in Europe

 What kind of hotel do you want to stay in?
 Budget?
 Hostel?
 Chain?
 Luxury?
 Have a good idea of what you absolutely must have and go from there.
 I also bring this up because you might like to consistently stay in a hotel that offers points.
 That way you can use those points on your hotel stays.

-Now that you’ve looked online and found what hotels you like or are in your range, I suggest heading to Priceline.
+Now that you've looked online and found what hotels you like or are in your range, I suggest heading to Booking.com.
 This is consistently what I use.
-I like this because it easily breaks down: location, number of stars, reviews (so important), and amenities.
-I personally really like having an on-site gym in case I’m not too tired and want to work out.
+I like this because it easily breaks down: location, number of stars, reviews (so important), and amenities (like pet-friendly).
+I personally really like having an on-site gym in case I'm not too tired and want to work out.
 Breakfast included is also highly important to me.
-I can see that all on Priceline.
-Of course, other sites like Hotels.com work well too, I just like Priceline.
+I can see that all on Booking.com.
+Of course, other sites like Hotels.com work well too, I just like Booking.com.
 I also like that they have price alerts so I can be in the know if a deal arises.

 If you're looking for last-minute deals I recommend HotelTonight.
 You can book up to 100 days out, but typically, you might find super cheap deals for booking if it's a few days before.

-If you’d rather not book a hotel, go for Airbnb.
-This is one of the best ways to get a great rate and good location on a place to stay in Europe.
+If you'd rather not book a hotel, go for Airbnb.
+This is one of the best ways to get a great rate at a good location in Europe.
 When I book an Airbnb I make sure there are at least a few ratings.
-While you might snag a good deal on a newly listed property, I’d rather not be the test person.
-I’ve stayed in many Airbnbs and found most of them to be wonderful.
-Just make sure to check for things like air conditioning if you know it’s going to be hot.
+While you might snag a good deal on a newly listed property, I'd rather not be the test person.
+I've stayed in many Airbnbs and found most of them to be wonderful.
+Just make sure to check for things like air conditioning if you know it's going to be hot.
 Same goes for hotels.
-I’ll never forget that I got approximately one hour of sleep in Strasbourg, France when the hotel had no AC and I just sat there all night roasting.
+I'll never forget that I got approximately one hour of sleep in Strasbourg, France when the hotel had no AC and I just sat there all night roasting.